AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 ### Adobe Analytics features supported by Customer Journey Analytics

-The initial release of CJA includes many, but not all, of the features that you are used to using in Adobe Analytics today.
+The initial release of Customer Journey Analytics includes many, but not all, of the features that you are used to using in Adobe Analytics today.

 * Attribution IQ
-* Segmentation (Note that segments are now called "Filters")
+* Segments (now called "Filters")
 * All Workspace visualizations except Map
 * Calculated Metrics
-* Workspace project sharing to other CJA users
+* Workspace project sharing to other Customer Journey Analytics users
 * Virtual Report Suites (now called "Views")
-* Creating new dataset connections from Platform UI and CJA UI
+* Creating new dataset connections from Platform UI and Customer Journey Analytics UI
 * Classifications (now called "Lookup datasets")
-* Customer attributes (now called "Profile datasets") - allow on-boarding of audiences from [Real-time Customer Profile](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md)
+* Customer attributes, now called "Profile datasets".
+They allow on-boarding of audiences from [Real-time Customer Profile](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md)

 ### Current limitations